 Cox Flexion Distraction, which is also known as Cox Technic, involves the use of a specially designed chiropractic table.
 Typically, the patient lays face down on this table.
 If the patient is in extreme pain, he/she could lay on his/her side.

-For sciatica or herniated disc on the lower back, the chiropractor would move the section of the table below the patient’s waist while stabilizing the vertebrae just above the disc herniation.
-For instance if the affected area is the fifth low-back disc, the chiropractor would gently stabilize the fourth low-back vertebrae and gently flex the lower part of the Cox table.
+To help a patient with sciatica or a herniated disc in the lower back, the chiropractor would move the section of the table below the patient’s waist while stabilizing the vertebrae just above the disc herniation.
+For instance, if the affected area is the fifth low-back disc, the chiropractor would gently stabilize the fourth low-back vertebrae and gently flex the lower part of the Cox table.

 For herniated disc on the neck, similar to the procedure in the low back, the chiropractor would stabilize the vertebrae above the disc herniation and flex the table.